Gil Scott-Heron: Recording career

 In 1979, Scott-Heron played at the No Nukes concerts at Madison Square Garden.
 The concerts were organized by Musicians United for Safe Energy to protest the use of nuclear energy following the Three Mile Island accident.
 Scott-Heron's song "We Almost Lost Detroit" was included in the No Nukes album of concert highlights.
 It alluded to a previous nuclear power plant accident and was also the title of a book by John G. Fuller.
 Scott-Heron was a frequent critic of President Ronald Reagan and his conservative policies.

 Scott-Heron recorded and released four albums during the 1980s: 1980 and Real Eyes (1980), Reflections (1981) and Moving Target (1982).
 In February 1982, Ron Holloway joined the ensemble to play tenor saxophone.
 He toured extensively with Scott-Heron and contributed to his next album, Moving Target the same year.
 His tenor accompaniment is a prominent feature of the songs "Fast Lane" and "Black History/The World".
 Holloway continued with Scott-Heron until the summer of 1989, when he left to join Dizzy Gillespie.
 Several years later, Scott-Heron would make cameo appearances on two of Ron Holloway's CDs: Scorcher (1996) and Groove Update (1998), both on the Fantasy/Milestone label.

 Scott-Heron was dropped by Arista Records in 1985 and quit recording, though he continued to tour.
 The same year, he helped compose and sang "Let Me See Your I.D." on the Artists United Against Apartheid album Sun City, containing the famous line: "The first time I heard there was trouble in the Middle East, I thought they were talking about Pittsburgh."
 The song compares racial tensions in the U.S. with those in apartheid-era South Africa, implying that the U.S. was not too far ahead in race relations.

 In 1991, Scott-Heron provided the voiceover for Tango's controversial Orange Man advert; he was the first person to view the finished advertisement, with the campaign's creator Trevor Robinson admitting to "shaking with fear" in advance of Scott-Heron's reaction, although the poet reportedly "loved it".
 In 1993, he signed to TVT Records and released Spirits, an album that included the seminal track "'Message to the Messengers".
-The first track on the album criticized the rap artists of the day.
+The first track on the album criticised the rap artists of the day.
 Scott-Heron is known in many circles as "the Godfather of rap" and is widely considered to be one of the genre's founding fathers.
 Given the political consciousness that lies at the foundation of his work, he can also be called a founder of political rap.
 "Message to the Messengers" was a plea for the new generation of rappers to speak for change rather than perpetuate the current social situation, and to be more articulate and artistic.
-Regarding hip hop music in the 1990s, he said in an interview:
+Regarding hip-hop music in the 1990s, he said in an interview: